 Last week, dividend growth of ‘The List’ stayed the same and has increased by +9.2% YTD (income).
 How much did your salary go up this year?

-Last week, the average price return of ‘The List’ was down with a return of +12.2% YTD (capital).
+Last week, the average price return of ‘The List’ was up with a return of +10.2% YTD (capital).

 Even though prices may fluctuate, the dependable growth in our income does not.
 Stay the course.
 You will be happy you did.